FAQ

 I bring a unique combination of skills, knowledge, and personal experience to the role of special education advocate.

 With 15 years experience working with disabled students, I have a deep understanding of the laws, regulations, and procedures involved in advocating for students with disabilities.
 As a special education teacher, I have experience working with a wide range of disabilities and have developed strategies and approaches for supporting students with diverse needs.
-I have experience working collaboratively with parents, teachers, and other professionals to support students with IEPs/504s.
 I understand the importance of building positive relationships and maintaining open lines of communication in order to achieve positive outcomes.

-As someone who is disabled myself, I have firsthand experience with the challenges that disabled students and their families may face.
+As a person with a disability, I have firsthand experience with the challenges that disabled students and their families may face.
 I bring a high level of empathy, understanding, and compassion to my work as an advocate.

 Are you an attorney?

 No. I am a non-attorney advocate and I do not practice law.
-As a non-attorney advocate and credentialed teacher, I have specialized knowledge in education students, practices, and procedures as they relate to special education.
-I can offer education and guidance as you navigate special education services but I do not offer legal advice.
+As a non-attorney advocate and credentialed teacher, I have specialized knowledge in educating students, practices, and procedures as they relate to special education.
+I can offer guidance as you navigate special education services but I do not offer legal advice.

 Many families can meet their goals with the support of a non-attorney advocate.
 However, if the need for a special education attorney arises, I can refer you.